Blue Angel (band)

-Blue Angel were an American band, that featured Cyndi Lauper before her rise to fame as a solo singer.
+Blue Angel was an American band, that featured Cyndi Lauper before her rise to fame as a solo singer.
 The lineup also included John Turi on keyboards and saxophone, Arthur "Rockin' A" Neilson (guitar), Lee Brovitz (bass guitar) and Johnny Morelli (drums).
 Lauper and Turi wrote the bulk of their material, and the group also covered pop standards, such as Barry Mann and Cynthia Weil's "I'm Gonna Be Strong" (which Lauper covered again on a 1994 album).
 Blue Angel were briefly popular on the New York club scene.

 The band reformed without Lauper in 1987, under the name Boppin' the Blues.
 Lauper joined them on stage for a one-time performance at New York's Lone Star Cafe, singing a Big Mama Thornton song and "That's Alright Mama".
 They have since disbanded.

 Discography

 Their only album, Blue Angel, was released in 1980.
 It featured a sparse punk rock and new wave-styled cover in primary red, and floating band member photos.
 The album's sales were better overseas than in the United States.
 The only track to hit top 40 was "I'm Gonna Be Strong", which reached No. 37 in the Netherlands.
 Another song from the album, "Maybe He'll Know", was re-recorded by Lauper on her second solo album, True Colors, in 1986.

 Blue Angel recorded a second album for Polydor in 1980; it was never released owing to a change in management at PolyGram Germany, and they, along with other artists, were dropped from the label.
 The band continued to gig around New York until 1982; their final concert took place that fall at Studio 54.